zackbatist/open-archaeo/list.md

 ----

 * **A bibliography of public archaeology and archaeological heritage management in the Mediterranean**: A collection of references about public archaeology and archaeological heritage management in/from the Mediterranean.
-  * by: Jaime 	Almansa Sï¿½nchez
+  * by: Jaime Almansa Sánchez
   * links: [Website](https://digital.csic.es/handle/10261/223340)
   * tags: [Bibliography] and [Public archaeology]